magic-ike/leanfolio/README.md

 }
 ```

 - Save `$REFRESH_TOKEN` as this is your Refresh Token.
-This token will last for a very long time unless you revoke access.
+This token will last indefinitely unless you revoke access.

 - After running the last command, you may instead get the following output: